andreavitaletti/mkdocs/andreavitaletti.github.io/docs/index.md

 I founded the laboratory on the wireless sensor network at DIAG where the solutions - both hardware and software - designed in the our research activities, are implemented and tested in the field.
 In the lab, we developed and implemented the MagoNode: a new wireless device for WSN networks operating in the 2.4Ghz ISM band deployed in many field trials.

 I enjoy a long term collaboration on cooperative design and co-design with faculties of the MSc in Product Design at Sapienza.
 In particular, I’m leading the research activities on the employment of genetic algorithms for product design.

+I am a member of the core group of the  [Italian Distributed Ledger Technology Working Group](https://dltgroup.it/index.php).
+In 2024 I have been co-chair of the [6th Distributed Ledger Technologies Workshop (DLT2024)](https://dlt2024.di.unito.it/) and I am guest editor of the special issue on ``Emerging Trends in Distributed Ledger Technology and its Applications`` on [Blockchain: Research and Applications](https://www.sciencedirect.com/journal/blockchain-research-and-applications) journal ([Q1](https://www.scimagojr.com/journalsearch.php?q=21101101317&tip=sid&clean=0))

+From 2008 to 2017 I was member of the PhD board  in Computer Engineering @ Sapienza

+Since 2018 I am member of the PhD board  in Data Science @ Sapienza

 ## Publications